RENCI-NRIG/x-cite/theme2/SF100/slides.md

 ::: {.notes}

 - Directories and files are organized in a tree like structure.
-- Well, and inverted tree.
+- Well, an inverted tree, maybe.
 - At the bottom (or top?), you have the "/" directory.

 :::